Skip to main content

 Get physical

 People who exercise tend to have more restful sleep.
-Regular exercise (at least 30 minutes three times a week) also improves the symptoms of insomnia and sleep apnea and increases the amount of time you spend in the deep, restorative stages of sleep.
+Regular exercise (at least 30 minutes three times a week) improves the symptoms of insomnia and sleep apnea and increases the amount of time you spend in the deep, restorative stages of sleep.

 Chart your progress